AshLaw96/kuwait-travel-website/README.md

 - As a returning site user, I would like to be able to keep my details in the form, so that I don't have to refill it every time I leave the site and return at a later date.
 - As a returning site user, I would like to be able to click on images and see them full-screen, so that I can see any particular image clearer.
 - As a returning site user, I would like to have easy to understand the information given, so that I can tell others about it.
-- As a returning site user, I would like to watch more videos, so that I can see different food establishments.
+- As a returning site user, I would like to watch more videos, so that I can see different food establishments etc.
 - As a returning site user, I would like to be able to click on links that take me to specific accommodation, so that I can find out more about what they have to offer.

 ## Wireframes